 I continued to perform and record with my bands, freelancing as a session player and composer, learning the ever-evolving technical magic by which music is scored for film and video.
 Next, I was hired as the house composer for a studio where I spent ten years writing, arranging and producing a thousand instrumental scores, dozens of jingles, and custom songs for short films and theater, creating music for network television, tire shops, non-profits, chili parlors, sea lion shows, software developers, candy companies, hospitals, major league sports teams, plumbers – you name it.
 The creative thinkers behind advertising, branding, design, animation, film and video are some of the smartest people I’ve ever met – misfit artists surviving in a stressful and highly competitive world.
 That gig was like getting paid to go to grad school, always learning, un-learning, expanding my musical range.
 Meanwhile, I never stopped album production and gigging; staying in tune with the real me and the world I come from.
 Songwriting and composing is my bliss but those concerts in Detroit did something permanently wonderful to my chromosomes: playing for a live audience is still a total blast.

 In a leap of faith, blessed by family, friends, business associates and the world’s greatest psychotherapist, I quit working for The Man, fulfilled a one year non-compete agreement from hell and in 2008 started my own music company – just in time to greet The Great Recession.
 What?
 Me worry?
 I worked hard and it all worked out.
 Now, blindsided like everyone else by the 2020 pandemic, I’m diving deeper into my core musical love: making songs and performing any way I can.
-Learning, un-learning, rolling with change, grateful beyond words for the chance to turn pain into something beautiful.
+Working as hard as ever, learning, un-learning, rolling with change, grateful beyond words for the chance to turn pain into something beautiful.